Prohibition in the United States: Economy

+Different metrics have led to different assessments of Prohibition's impact on the U.S. economy.

-According to Washington State University, Prohibition had a negative impact on the American economy.
-Prohibition caused the loss of at least $226 million per annum in tax revenues on liquors alone; supporters of the prohibition expected an increase in the sales of non-alcoholic beverages to replace the money made from alcohol sales, but this did not happen.
-Furthermore, "Prohibition caused the shutdown of over 200 distilleries, a thousand breweries, and over 170,000 liquor stores".
-Finally, it is worth noting that "the amount of money used to enforce prohibition started at $6.3 million in 1921 and rose to $13.4 million in 1930, almost double the original amount".
+Sources describe negative fiscal effects, with loss of tax revenue and increased enforcement costs, and economic impact on regulated and adjacent industries.
+Prohibition caused the loss of at least $226 million per annum in tax revenues on liquors alone.
+Supporters of the prohibition expected an increase in the sales of non-alcoholic beverages to replace the money made from alcohol sales, but this did not happen.
+"Prohibition caused the shutdown of over 200 distilleries, a thousand breweries, and over 170,000 liquor stores".
+It is worth noting that "the amount of money used to enforce prohibition started at $6.3 million in 1921 and rose to $13.4 million in 1930, almost double the original amount".

 A 2015 study estimated that the repeal of Prohibition had a net social benefit of "$432 million per annum in 1934–1937, about 0.33% of gross domestic product.
 Total benefits of $3.25 billion consist primarily of increased consumer and producer surplus, tax revenues, and reduced criminal violence costs."
 When 3.2 percent alcohol beer was legalized in 1933, it created 81,000 jobs within a three-month span.